PERFECTLY IMPERFECT PERFECTIONIST

 It’s that cringe feeling of knowing that you allowed an issue to take that much control of you.
 It’s knowing that you lost sight of who you were and more importantly, “Who’s” you were.

 There isn’t a person with a pulse who doesn’t get angry.
-We all have seasons where people and events push us into a state of irritation and annoyance.
-However, I know in my own life that sometimes my episodes of anger can become counterproductive.
+We all have seasons where people and events push us into irritation and annoyance.
+However, I know in my own life that sometimes, my episodes of anger can become counterproductive.

 18 Comments